-NotificationThe Tupper Main Gas Plant is manned 24 hours a day, 7 days a week.
-It is equipped with numerous monitoring and detection systems, including SCADA, to alert NorthRiver personnel of any conditions outside of normal operating range.
-The SCADA system monitors H2S, LEL and fire alarms inside the plant, as well as H2S monitoring along the facility fence line.
+The Tupper Main Gas Plant is manned 24 hours a day, 7 days a week.
+It is equipped with numerous monitoring and detection systems, including SCADA, to alert NorthRiver personnel o any conditions outside of normal operating range.
+The SCADA system monitors H2S, LEL and firm alarms, inside the plant, as well as H2S monitoring along the facility fence line.
+All buildings located adding listed the plant, as well as n'z frollioning along the facility letter line.
 All buildings located within the plant boundary that have rotary equipment are fitted with fire detection and vibration sensors.
 The gas plant is also equipped with visual alarms (beacons) located in all buildings located within the plant boundary and on the roof of the control room.
 The blue beacon identifies and H2S alarm, the amber / orange identifies a general or process control alarm and the red identifies a fire or LEL alarm.
-Arrival time for company personnel responding to a call-out is 60 minutes.
+Arrival time for company personnel responding to a call-out is 60 migrates.